 Protesters held after scaling Iran embassy in London: Police

-LONDON: Four protesters were arrested after gaining access to the balcony of the Iranian embassy in London today, police said, prompting a complaint from Tehran about security at the building.
+LONDON: Four protesters were arrested after gaining access to the balcony of the Iranian embassy in London on Friday, police said, prompting a complaint from Tehran about security at the building.

-"We were called at 4.20 pm (9:50 pm IST) to reports of four protesters on the balcony of the Iranian embassy in Princes Gate, Knightsbridge," a spokeswoman for London's Metropolitan Police said.
+"We were called at 4.20 pm (1620 GMT) to reports of four protesters on the balcony of the Iranian embassy in Princes Gate, Knightsbridge," a spokeswoman for London's Metropolitan Police said.

-At around 6.40 pm (12:10 am IST) all four men were arrested on suspicion of criminal damage and being unlawfully on diplomatic premises.
+At around 6.40 pm (1840 GMT) all four men were arrested on suspicion of criminal damage and being unlawfully on diplomatic premises.

 "All four people have been taken to a central London police station.
 They remain there in custody," the spokeswoman said.